crinkies/OSRS-Splasher/README.md

 A splashing script for the RuneLite client of Old School Runescape that I created while exploring AutoHotKey.

-I'm releasing it as I've since moved on from RuneScape.
+I'm releasing it as I've since moved on from AutoHotKey to Python.

+In the future I may add support for PixelSearch, auto-attack, and auto-login.

 # How to use:

+Login to your account and start splashing then run this script.
+Use this to circumvent the logout timer.

 ![Alt text](https://i.imgur.com/JiYYvov.png "DuckSplasher")